Having a kickass Pinterest profile is a crucial foundation for a Pinterest account that drives traffic to your blog.

 Because the Pinterest algorithm is analyzing your every move!
 Oooh, creepy.
 Not really.
 But they are analyzing the pins on your board and doing things like averaging your re-pins to judge whether your board is good enough to recommend to other Pinterest users.

 So every so often – and particularly if you’ve never done it before – you should go through and DELETE all of the non-performing pins in your account.
 Judge it with a very critical – like, ruthless – eye.

-Pinterest Tip: Use the Mass Move tool to prune your boards.
-You can move, delete, or copy 50 pins at a time.
-To use the tool, go into your board and look for the icon with 4 arrows.
-It looks like this:
+- Pinterest Tip: Use the “Organize” button to prune your boards.
+You can move, delete, or copy 50 pins at a time!

 Here are the pins you should be pruning: